Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Alignment between the weight matrices and the pre-activation tangents

-We note that while the NFA states exact proportionality, in practice, the NFM and AGOP are highly correlated with correlation less than $1$ (see e.g. Figure~\ref{fig: NFA measurements decay 0}), where the final correlation depends on many aspects of training and architecture choice.
-For example, the final value of the \UCNFA{} can be sensitive to the magnitude of the initial weights (e.g. first column of Figure~\ref{fig: NFA measurements decay 0}).
-We parameterize this magnitude by the \textit{initialization scale}, $s_\ell$, for layer $\ell$, where the initial weights are sampled i.i.d. as $W^{(\ell)}_{ij} \sim \mathcal{N}\round{0, \frac{s_\ell}{k_{\ell}}}$.
+We note that while the ansatz states exact proportionality, in practice, the NFM and AGOP are highly correlated with correlation less than $1$, where the final correlation depends on many aspects of training and architecture choice (discussed further in Section~\ref{sec: centering}).

-The relation between the NFM and the AGOP is significant, in part, because for a neural network that has learned enough information about the target function, the AGOP of this model with respect to the first-layer inputs will approximate the \emph{expected gradient outer product} (EGOP) of the target function \cite{SmoothedEGOP}.
-In particular, as we will see later with the example of a low rank polynomial, the EGOP of the target function contains task-specific structure that is completely independent of the model used to estimate it.
-Where the labels are generated from a particular target function $y(x) : \Real^d \goto \Real$ on data sampled from a distribution $\mu$, the EGOP is equal to,
+The relation between the NFM and the AGOP is significant, in part, because for a neural network that has learned enough information about the target function, the AGOP of this model with respect to the first-layer inputs will approximate the \emph{expected gradient outer product} (EGOP) of the target function \citep{SmoothedEGOP}.
+In particular, the EGOP of the target function contains task-specific structure that is completely independent of the model used to estimate it.
+Where the labels are generated from a particular target function $y(x) : \Real^d \goto \Real$ on data sampled from a distribution $\mu$, the EGOP is defined as

-If the NFA holds, the correlation of the EGOP and the AGOP at the end of training also implies high correlation between the NFM of the first layer and the EGOP, so that the NFM has encoded this task-specific structure.
+If the neural feature ansatz (Ansatz~\ref{ansatz:nfa}) holds, the correlation of the EGOP and the AGOP at the end of training also implies high correlation between the NFM of the first layer and the EGOP, so that the NFM has encoded this task-specific structure.

+To demonstrate the significance of high correlation between the NFM and the AGOP in successfully trained networks, we consider the following \textit{chain-monomial} low-rank task:

+where the data inputs are sampled from an isotropic Gaussian distribution $\mu = \mathcal{N}(0,I)$.
+In this case, the entries $\EGOP(y, \mu)$ will be $0$ for rows and columns outside of the $r \times r$ sub-matrix corresponding to $x_1, \ldots, x_r$ (Figure~\ref{fig: Corrupted Ansatz}), as $y$ does not vary with coordinates $x_{r+1},\ldots,x_d$.
+Within this sub-matrix, the diagonal entries will have value $2$, while the off-diagonal entries will be either $1$ or $0$.
+Therefore, $\EGOP(y,\mu)$ will be rank $r$, where $r$ is much less than the ambient dimension.